 BENEFITING: IT TAKES A VILLAGE AFRICA CORPORATION

-To help support our Cooperative Farming project, DONATE HERE.
+To support our Health Care project, DONATE HERE.